-The that_student_accommodation_can_contribute_to_land_supply, however, that inclusion of student accommodation is therefore is based upon the amount of general market accommodation that newly created student accommodation releases.
-On this basis the PPG advises that student accommodation needs to be subject to calculations which establish average numbers of students in student accommodation.
-To satisfy the requirements of the PPG, analysis to calculate the amount of homes that will be returned to the general (nor student) market must be undertaken.
+The inclusion of student accommodation is therefore based upon the amount of general market accommodation that newly created student accommodation releases.
+On this basis the PPG advises that

-2.1.8 Both sides agree that no such separate assessment has been carried out for student accommodation in Bristo However, the two sides do not agree that this means no allowance can be made (see Matters in Disagreement).
+- student accommodation needs to be subject to calculations which establish average numbers of students in student accommodation. - 2.1.9 Both sides agree that no separate assessment has been carried out for student accommodation in Bristol.
+However, the two sides do not agree that this means no allowance can be made (see Matters in Disagreement). - 2.1.10 It is agreed that the Council have no published data on the typical local lead in times and build out rates for a range of residential development types in Bristol.